-Willamette students also directly benefit from the program’s multisector approach to management education, its unique dual accreditation by NASPAA: the Network of Schools of Public Policy, Affairs, and Administration and AACSB International (Association to Advance Collegiate Schools of Business), in-depth elective courses relating to the public and non-profit sectors, internships, proximity to the government offices of the State of Oregon, our active chapter of Net Impact, and the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.
+Students directly benefit from the program’s multisector approach to management education, its unique dual accreditation by NASPAA: the Network of Schools of Public Policy, Affairs, and Administration and AACSB International (Association to Advance Collegiate Schools of Business), in-depth elective courses relating to the public and non-profit sectors, internships, proximity to the government offices of the State of Oregon, and the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.

 Job titles of alumni in public and not-for-profit careers include city manager, commissioner, regional development officer, director, community development manager, project officer, policy analyst, and other functionally oriented titles such as analyst, director, auditor and manager.

-Students who choose to pursue a concentration in Public and Not-for-Profit Management should complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher.
+Students who choose to pursue a concentration in Public and Not-for-Profit Management should consider the following elective courses.

 - GSM 6013A/B - Philanthropic Investment for Community Impact (two-semester course).